-The number of calls to HL-IS Influenza Service remains similar to last week.
+The number of calls to HL-IS Influenza Service was slightly higher than last week.
 The weekly total is comparable to the total observed at the same time last season.

 Figure 2.
 The number of calls to HL-IS Influenza Service by season, Manitoba